 Lauren Clement is a junior and is pursuing a Bachelor of Business Administration degree in marketing with a minor in political science.
 She is a member of the Georgia Education Mentorship Program and a graduate of the Leadership Certificate Program.
 She chairs the Emerging Leaders Program's peer mentor team and in that capacity provides leadership guidance and resources to prospective Georgia College students as well as students in their first year at the university.
 She also is a member of Campus Catholics.
 After graduation, Ms. Clement hopes to begin a career in advertising and political consulting.

-Matthew Griffin is a junior Business Management major from Macon, Georgia.
-At Georgia College, Mr. Griffin has played for the Georgia College Rugby Club for the past two years and now serves as the club's public relations chair.
+Matthew Griffin is a senior Business Management major from Macon, Georgia.
+At Georgia College, Mr. Griffin has played for the Georgia College Rugby Club for the past three years and now serves has served on the team's executive board.
 He is also a founding father of the Alpha Tau Omega Fraternity, a senator for the Student Government Association, and a member of the Leadership Certificate Program.
 Upon graduation, Mr. Griffin will pursue further education and aims to have a career in business consultation and leadership.

 Nancy Leslie is a junior at Georgia College pursuing a major in mass communication and a minor in marketing.